-4. Visaranai (Interrogation) (2015)
+6. Visaranai (Interrogation) (2015)

-Vetrimaran’s hard-hitting study of pawns of the ‘system’ evokes fear, helplessness and righteous fury.
-The director uses Chandrakumar’s painful memoir Lockup as a perfect framework to explore police brutalityand corruption.
+Vetrimaaran’s hard-hitting study of pawns of the ‘system’ evokes fear, helplessness and righteous fury.
+The director uses Chandrakumar’s painful memoir Lockup as a perfect framework to explore police brutality and corruption.
 Many found the intertwining element between Pandi (Dhinesh) & co and auditor (Kishore) an inorganic aspect.
 But, that’s a minor quibble in a narrative which unveils one hard truth after another.
 And it doesn’t fail to engage our emotions.

-5. Merku Thodarchi Malai (Western Ghats) (2018)
+7. Merku Thodarchi Malai (Western Ghats) (2018)

 Lenin Bharathi’s stirring docu-drama is an important work among the new wave of Tamil films that focus on the state’s cultural, economic, and political reality.
 Unlike many didactic Tamil social dramas, Merku Thodarchi Malai is less concerned about (contrived) plot mechanics.
 In fact, it serves as an anthropological record, subtly documenting the rituals, livelihood and dreams of the landless laborers.

 The film’s highlight is its first 40 minutes which unfold from a hamlet near the beautiful Western Ghats.
 We witness the villagers’ daily chores, which involve carrying heavy sacks of cardamom through rough, craggy terrain.
 Accordingly, the thin plot revolves around how one of these worker’s personal dream is uprooted by the invisible and inhumane capitalist forces.